Headbangalore

 6. Engineering the Solution (The Founder’s Hat)

 As a solo developer building an MVP, complexity was the enemy.
-While modern tech trends favor microservices, I deliberately chose a Monolithic Architecture using Python (Django).
+While modern tech trends often lean toward fragmented microservices, I deliberately pivoted to a unified full-stack architecture using Python/Django Next.js.

-In a calendar application, ‘truth’ is the only metric that matters.
-If an organizer changes a gig time from 8:00 PM to 9:00 PM, that change cannot ‘eventually’ propagate.
-It must happen immediately.
-A monolithic structure allowed me to keep the Database, the Business Logic, and the API Sync in a tight, unified loop without the latency or complexity of distributed services.
+In a calendar application, truth is the only metric that matters.
+If an organizer changes a gig time from 8:00 PM to 9:00 PM, that change cannot eventually propagate; it must be immediate.

-The core innovation of Headbangalore isn’t the website; it’s the background worker I call the Sync Engine.
+The core innovation of Headbangalore isn’t just the display; it’s the automated background logic I call the Sync Engine.

 2. The Translation Layer

-If a change is detected, the Python backend acts as a translator.
-It converts our internal database schema into the specific, and often frustratingly different, protocols required by external platforms:
+When a change is detected, the Next.js serverless backend acts as a translator.
+It converts our internal schema into the specific protocols required by external platforms:

-- Google Calendar API: Requires specific JSON payloads.
+• Google Calendar API: Generates and pushes specific JSON payloads.

 3. The Push